-Supplementary to Article 7.4.1, students are also admissible for the 2021-2022 academic year (admission in September 2021) if, by 31 August 2021 at the latest, have not obtained a maximum of 18 EC of the designated HBO/university (WO) Bachelor's programme, under the following conditions:
+Supplementary to Article 7.4.1, students are also admissible for the 2022-2023 academic year (admission in September 2022) if, by 31 August 2022 at the latest, they have not obtained a maximum of 18 EC from the designated HBO/university (WO) Bachelor's programme, under the following conditions:

-- The HBO/WO Bachelor's examinations must still be passed before 1 September 2022, or before the bridging or pre-Master's programme is completed, whichever comes first.
-If this condition is not met, the student will not be able to complete or continue the programme. - the Bachelor's thesis (or other final project) must be completed before the student starts working on the final project for the pre-Master's programme.
+- The HBO/WO Bachelor's examinations must still be passed before 1 September 2023, or before the bridging or pre-Master's programme is completed, whichever comes first.
+If this condition is not met, the student will not be able to complete or continue the programme. - The Bachelor's thesis (or other final project) must be completed before the student starts working on the final project for the pre-Master's programme.